shadiakiki1986/scrapy-cr.justice.gov.lb/README.md

 - add notes to Changelog in README.md
 - bump version in setup.py
 - git commit and push
-- git tag new version
+- git tag "new version"
-- git push new version
+- git push origin "new version"

 ## Changelog